benanamen/perfect-validation/README.md

 The `validateData` method is used to perform data validation using the current validation strategy.
 It accepts the data to be validated as a parameter and returns the validation result.

+### `validateDataWithErrors($data): array`

+The `validateDataWithErrors` method performs data validation and returns an array containing the validation status and any errors, if applicable.
+If the strategy object has a `getErrors` method, the errors will be included in the array.

 - Parameters:
   - `$data`: The data to be validated.

 - Return:
   - Returns the validation result, which depends on the specific validation strategy being used.
-It can be a boolean value (`true` for a successful validation, `false` otherwise) or other data types based on the strategy implementation.
+It can be a boolean value (`true` for a successful validation, `false` otherwise) or other data types based on the strategy implementation or an array with the validation status and errors, if any.

 ## Usage Example